 - Kolkata, we have the oldest of Indian Museums called India Museum

-- Hyderabad has Salarjung museum for history and a very innovative Sudha Car Museum
+- Hyderabad has a Salarjung museum for history and a very innovative Sudha Car Museum

 - Jaipur has the Albert Hall Museum